How is Zeffy free?

 • Human rights organizations

-To qualify as a public charity under 501(c)(3), an organization must receive at least a third of its total support from the general public, including individuals, corporations, and other public charities.
+According to federal law, to qualify as a public charity under 501(c)(3), nonprofit organizations must receive at least a third of their total support from the general public, including individuals, corporations, and other public charities.

 Individual donors can receive a tax deduction on donations covering up to 60% of their income.
 Tax deductions for corporations are usually limited to 25%.